If you are not a smoker, breathing wood smoke is one of the most damaging things you can do to your health.

 Pollution from wood stoves and fireplaces has been found to be the in Oregon’s air. from Seattle found, as well, that pollution from wood burning is a primary airborne cancer risk.
 The situation is likely similar in other places where wood stove use is common.

-in Canada found that wood smoke from residential wood heating, rather than from industrial sources, was “an important source of cancer-related pollutants” and recommended that, in some regions of the country, pollution reduction efforts should focus on residential wood burning for heat in order to lower cancer risk.
+A report in Canada found that wood smoke from residential wood heating, rather than emissions from industrial sources, was “an important source of cancer-related pollutants” and recommended that, in some regions of the country, pollution reduction efforts should focus on residential wood burning for heat in order to lower cancer risk.